 2015 London Raffle

 Welcome to London!
 Enter our 2015 raffle and you could win a one-week stay at a luxurious apartment in London overlooking beautiful Harley Gardens.
 Proceeds benefit Lantern Theater Company.

 Please call us at 215.829.0395 or stop by in person during regular Box Office hours

 For Your Information

-- Parking: Lantern patrons are entitled to discounts at select nearly parking locations during specified hours. details
+- Parking: Lantern single ticket buyers are entitled to a discount at the nearby LAZ Parking garage during specified hours. details

 Header Photo: Geoff Sobelle in Hamlet

 (2009), David Ingram and Luigi Sottile in The Government Inspector

 (2008), Forrest McClendon and Lawrence Stallings in Sizwe Bansi Is Dead